-- 1. Used to assist a conscious seated patient - Used to assist or breathe for an unconscious patient utilizing the FATS technique (medical patients only) or 2-person technique with an OPA/NPA - 3.
-Used in conjunction with an SGA - 4.
-Used in conjunction with an endotracheal tube
+- 1. Bag-valve mask with a reservoir bag and oxygen at a rate of 15-25 lpm - A. Used to assist a conscious seated patient - B. Used to assist or breathe for an unconscious patient utilizing the FATS technique (medical patient only) or 2-person technique with an OPA/NPA - C. Used in conjunction with an SGA - D. Used in conjunction with an endotracheal tube - 2.
+Portable ventilator

-♦ Portable ventilator